About The Grand Holland Tour:

 Discover a riveting mix of new and old on the Grand Holland Tour, a sightseeing day tour that takes in the country's second largest city and, quite literally, its tiniest town.
 The journey begins in central Amsterdam, where you'll picked up by luxury coach and greeted by an English-speaking guide.

-The first stop is Rotterdam, which the coach will access via a scenic drive along the banks of the river Maas.
+The first stop is Rotterdam, which the coach will access via a scenic drive along the banks of the River Maas (1-hour cruise included).
 After exploring the sights and attractions of Rotterdam the tour makes it way towards Delft for a spot of lunch, followed by the Hague and a final stop at the miniature town of Madurodam.
 All attraction entrance fees included in the ticket fee.

 - All Year Round.